tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 "What price?"
 I asked.

-"I’m not sure," she said.
-"Not fully.
-I just know James wasn't himself after he gave Lydia that ring.
+"I think your souls,” she said.
+"I can’t be certain.
+I only know James wasn't himself after he gave Lydia that ring.
+It changed both of them over time.
 The night he killed her, his eyes were different.
-I had seen them myself, empty.”
+I had seen them myself, empty, like you were staring through a window.”

 Like Jake's eyes now.